EIDA/webdc3/README.md

 To make the documentation:

   cd doc ; make all ; acroread webinterface.pdf

 To install:
  see doc/

+If you use this software for research we would appreciate appropriate citation.
+See the `CITATION` file for details.

 Licence